kumaresan-subramani/ej2-blaz-doc/src/maps/maps/ts/populate-data.md

 ## Data Source

-The dataSource property accepts the collection values as input.
-For example, you can provide the list of objects as input.
+The dataSource property is used to represent statistical data in the Maps component, and it accepts a collection of values as input.
+For example, you can provide a list of objects as input.
+This data source will be further used to color the map, display data labels, display tooltips, and more.

 ## Shape Data Path